bmuschko/ide-composable-build/README.md

 ![Eclipse subset of projects](imgs/eclipse_subset_projects.png)

-__At the moment it seems like a classpath container cannot be modified e.g. remove source dependencies or add binary dependencies.
-It would have to be done outside of the classpath container which we most certainly don't want to do.__
+__At the moment it seems like a classpath container cannot be modified e.g. remove source dependencies and add binary dependencies.
+Changing the classpath container has to be implemented in Buildship.__